 A Life-Changing Opportunity

-The Evans Scholars Foundation is the nation's largest scholarship program for golf caddies.
-We've helped thousands of hardworking young men and women get to college since 1930, preparing them for a lifetime of success.
+As the nation's largest scholarship program for caddies, we've helped thousands of hardworking young men and women get to college since 1930.
+Our Evans Scholars Program addresses the barriers to college graduation faced by students and prepares them for a lifetime of success.

 In 1930, the Western Golf Association and celebrated amateur golfer Charles “Chick” Evans Jr. established the Evans Scholars Foundation.
 The Foundation’s mission was to provide full tuition and college scholarships to caddies with limited financial means.

-The first two Evans Scholars enrolled at Northwestern University in 1930, and since then, more than 10,830 outstanding young men and women have graduated as Evans Scholars.
-This year, there are 985 Evans Scholars enrolled at 18 leading universities nationwide.
+The first two Evans Scholars enrolled at Northwestern University in 1930, and since then, 11,815 outstanding young men and women have graduated as Evans Scholars.
+This year, there are 1,100 Evans Scholars enrolled at 24 leading universities nationwide.

 The Evans Scholarship is a full tuition and housing college scholarship for high-achieving caddies with limited financial means.
 To qualify, caddies must meet the requirements of having a strong caddie record, excellent academics, demonstrated financial need and outstanding character.